 Direction Name RFC4668 Name Description Rx Access Accepts radiusAuthClientExtAccessAccepts The number of RADIUS Access-Accept packets (valid or invalid) received from the server.
 Rx Access Rejects radiusAuthClientExtAccessRejects The number of RADIUS Access-Reject packets (valid or invalid) received from the server.
 Rx Access Challenges radiusAuthClientExtAccessChallenges The number of RADIUS Access-Challenge packets (valid or invalid) received from the server.
-Rx Malformed Access Responses radiusAuthClientExtMalformedAccessResponse Authenticator attributes or unknown types are not included as malformed access responses.
+Rx Malformed Access Responses radius Auth Client Ext Malformed Access Responses The number of malformed RADIUS Access- Response packets received from the server.
+Malformed packets include packets with an invalid length.
+Bad authenticators or Message Authenticator attributes or unknown types are not included as malformed access responses.
 Rx Bad Authenticators radiusAuthClientExtBadAuthenticators The number of RADIUS Access-Response packets containing invalid authenticators or Message Authenticator attributes received from the server.
 Rx Unknown Types radiusAuthClientExtUnknownTypes The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
 Rx Packets Dropped radiusAuthClientExtPacketsDropped The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
 Tx Access Requests radiusAuthClientExtAccessRequests The number of RADIUS Access-Request packets sent to the server.
 This does not include retransmissions.
 Tx Access Retransmissions radiusAuthClientExtAccessRetransmissions The number of RADIUS Access-Request packets retransmitted to the RADIUS authentication server.
 Tx Pending Requests radiusAuthClientExtPendingRequests The number of RADIUS Access-Request packets destined for the server that have not yet timed out or received a response.
 This variable is incremented when an Access-Request is sent and decremented due to receipt of an Access-Accept, Access-Reject, Access-Challenge, timeout, or retransmission.
 Tx Timeouts radiusAuthClientExtTimeouts The number of authentication timeouts to the server.
 After a timeout, the client may retry to the same server, send to a different server, or give up.
 A retry to the same server is counted as a retransmit as well as a timeout.
-A send to a different server is counted as a Request as well as a timeout.
-This s ection conta ains information about the state of the server and the latest i round-trip ti me.
-Name RFC4668 N ame Description Other Info State - Shows the state of the server.
-It Disabled: The selected server is Not Ready: The server is enable running.
-Ready: The server is enabled, IP RADIUS module is ready to accept Dead (X seconds left): Access not reply within the configured time. cakes one of the following values: disabled. d, but IP communication is not yet up and communication is up and running, and the access attempts. attempts were made to this server, but it did leout.
-The server has temporarily been Round- Trip Time radiusAuthClientExtf seconds left before this occurs is a reachable when more than one The time interval (measured in mil Reply/Access-Challenge and the A RoundTripTime authentication server.
-The granula liseconds) between the most recent Access- ccess-Request that matched it from the RADIUS
+A send to a different server is counted as a Request as well as a timeout. ection conta ound-trip tir state of the server and the Name RFC4668 Na Description Other Info State - running.
+Ready: The server is enabled, IP RADIUS module is ready to accept Dead (X seconds left): Access not reply within the configured tim disabled, but will get re-enabled w disabled. d, but IP communication is not yet up and communication is up and running, and the access attempts. attempts were made to this server, but it did leout.
+The server has temporarily been when the dead-time expires.
+The number of displayed in parentheses.
+This state is only Round- Trip r Time adiusAuthClientExtR Reply/Access-Challenge and the A oundTripTime authentication server.
+The granula liseconds) between the most recent Access- ccess-Request that matched it from the RADIUS arity of this measurement is 100 ms. A value of een round-trip communication with the server

 RADIUS Accounting Statistics for Server #1

 Receive Packets Transmit Packets

 Responses 0 Requests 0

 Malformed Responses 0 Retransmissions 0

 Bad Authenticators 0 Pending Requests 0

 Unknown Types 0 Timeouts 0

 Packets Dropped 0

-Other Info
+Othe r Info

 IP Address 0.0.0.0:1813

 State Disabled

 Round-Trip Time 0 ms

-Label Description

-Packet Counters RADIUS a ccounting server pa cket counters.
-There a re five 'receive'

-and four 'transmit' counters.
+Label Description 1 Docket Counters RADIUS a ccounting server pack ket counters.
+There a re five 'receive' Packet Counters and four 'transmit' counters.